jfox16/use-my-tech-stuff-backend/README.md

 # Use My Tech Stuff API

-if a route has (auth), it requires the an auth token like so:
+(auth) routes require an auth token like so:

 Headers:
 | Key | Value |